jhui/jhui.github.io/_posts/2017-04-30-DRAW-Deep-recurrent-attentive-writer.markdown

 1. Construct a placeholder for the image.
 1. Construct the encoder and decoder operation.
 1. Construct the initial state (zero state) for the encoder and decoder.
-1. Create a multiple time steps LSTM.
+1. Unroll LSTM into T steps.
-1. Construct the encoder at each time step.
+1. Construct the encoder and decoder node at each time step.

 ```python
 class Draw():